Medical treatment in Finland

 Claim reimbursement from Kela:

 You must claim reimbursement within 6 months from the date of paying the costs.
-You can submit the claim to Kela or mail it to Kela, PL 10, 00056 KELA.
+You can or mail it to Kela, PL 10, 00056 KELA.
 Reimbursement for travel expenses can also be claimed online if you have Finnish online banking codes or a mobile ID.

 In addition to the claim you should submit a copy of the European Health Insurance Card granted by your home country.
 If you live in another Nordic country and you are covered for health insurance there, you can submit a copy of the European Health Insurance Card, your passport or another ID.
 If you live in Great Britain or in Northern Ireland and you are covered for health insurance there, you can submit a copy of the European Health Insurance Card, “Citizens Rights” –card or GHIC-card.
 If you are resident and covered for health insurance in Australia, you should submit a copy of your passport.